* Nikkei stretches rally, hits highest level since Nov 1991

 By Shinichi Saoshiro

-TOKYO, Oct 1 (Reuters) - Japan's Nikkei share average rose to a 27-year high on Monday, as an extended weakening in yen helped improved export earnings prospects for Japanese corporations, with a last-gasp deal to salvage NAFTA also lifting sentiment.
+TOKYO, Oct 1 (Reuters) - Japan's Nikkei share average rose to a 27-year high on Monday, as an extended weakening in yen helped improved export earnings prospects for Japanese corporations.

-The Bank of Japan's quarterly "tankan" survey of business sentiment published on Monday showed big manufacturers saw the dollar averaging 107.40 yen for the 2018/2019 financial year.
+According to the Bank of Japan's quarterly "tankan" survey of business sentiment published on Monday, big manufacturers saw the dollar averaging 107.40 yen for the 2018/2019 financial year.

 The U.S. currency has risen significantly above such a forecast, trading at a near 11-month high just short of 114.00 yen on Monday.
 A weaker yen boosts manufacturers' profits made abroad when repatriated.